TYPO3GmbH/blog/Documentation/Index.rst

 :License:   GPL 3.0
 :Rendered:  |today|
 :Description:
-   The blog extension for TYPO3 provides a blog based on TYPO3s core features - pages and content elements.
-Use all your favourite and well-known elements to create a full blown blog with ease.
+   The blog extension for TYPO3 provides a blog based on TYPO3s core features - pages and content element.
+   Use all your favorite and well-known elements to create a full-blown blog with ease.

 .. toctree::
    :maxdepth: 2
    :glob:

-   Basics/Index
+   Features/Index
    Installation/Index
    Setup/Index
    Administrators/Index